 (1) Listed equity (2) Fixed income (3) Private equity (4) Real estate (5) Infrastructur e (6) Hedge funds (7) Forestry (8) Farmland (A) Maximise our portfolio-level risk-adjusted returns.
 In doing so, we seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
-0 0 0 Ο О 0 О Ο (B) Maximise our individual investments' risk-adjusted returns.
+0 0 0 0 0 0 0 0 (B) Maximise our individual investments' risk-adjusted returns.
 In doing so, we do not seek to address any risks to overall portfolio performance caused by individual investees' contribution to systematic sustainability issues.
-0 0 0 0 0 0 О 0
+0 Ο 0 0 0 Ο 0 Ο

+Additional context to your response(s): \\\\\ [Voluntary free text: large]
-The purpose of this indicator is to identify the overarching objective of signatories' stewardship approach and to understand if and how it differs between asset classes.

-It is considered good practice in stewardship to go beyond maximising the risk-return profile of individual investees and instead prioritise action that will maximise value to the portfolio overall, including action to address systematic sustainability issues, which by definition may lead to portfolio-wide risks even for diversified portfolios.
+Explanatory notes The purpose of this indicator is to identify the overarching objective of signatories' stewardship approach and to understand if and how it differs between asset classes.
+Purpose of indicator It is considered good practice in stewardship to go beyond maximising the risk-return profile of individual investees and instead prioritise action that will maximise value to the portfolio overall, including action to address systematic sustainability issues, which by definition may lead to portfolio-wide risks even for diversified portfolios.
 Signatories should select the appropriate answer option for each applicable asset class that they invest in based on their primary stewardship objective for the majority of those assets.
 In this indicator, 'primary stewardship objective' refers to the most important objective that would normally take precedence in an organisation's stewardship activities.
 The PRI recognises there is a significant degree of overlap amongst the answer options, but this indicator seeks to determine the overarching objective.
 Answer option (A) refers to stewardship activities that aim to maximise overall portfolio performance by addressing any systematic sustainability issues which may lead to portfoliowide risks, even for diversified portfolios.
 This goal could be achieved, for example, by encouraging holdings to avoid externalising harms or by engaging policy makers to seek better regulation and protection of the common assets (e.g. clean water, absence of corruption, a stable climate and/or low inequality) on which portfolio returns rely.
 This approach to stewardship activities is relevant for all asset classes, including private equity and other private markets assets.
 All individual investments can contribute to systematic sustainability issues, and all portfolios can be exposed to risks derived from systematic sustainability issues.

-Answer option (B) refers to stewardship activities focused on individual investees that encourage improved management of ESG risks and opportunities.
+Additional reporting guidance Answer option (B) refers to stewardship activities focused on individual investees that encourage improved management of ESG risks and opportunities.
 This practice may lead to improvements in portfolio returns but would not generally entail addressing harms caused by one investee that, while potentially a benefit to that investee, costs the portfolio overall.
 An example may be the legal release of greenhouse gas pollution into the atmosphere in a market where greenhouse gas pollution is not regulated.

-Additional reporting guidance

-Stewardship can be implemented through a variety of investor stewardship tools, including tools that use investors' influence over current or potential investees or issuers, such as:

-- engagement with investees (both current and potential), - voting at shareholder meetings, - filing, co-filing, or submitting shareholder resolutions or proposals, - nomination of directors to the board, - leveraging roles on the board or on board committees, - direct oversight of portfolio companies or assets, and - litigation.
+Stewardship can be implemented through a variety of investor stewardship tools, including tools that use investors' influence over current or potential investees or issuers, such as: • engagement with investees (both current and potential), • voting at shareholder meetings, • filling, co-filling, or submitting shareholder resolutions or proposals, • nomination of directors to the board, • leveraging roles on the board or on board committees, • direct oversight of portfolio companies or assets, and • litigation.
 Stewardship can also be implemented by investors using their influence with policy makers and other non-issuer stakeholders, such as: